Top 3 Exercises Your Trainer Wants You To Avoid

 Avoid: Superman

-Let’s get past the superhero reference with the least amount of fandom as possible.
-The truth is that this is a move that has become a staple of a lot of workout routines, but it’s also a move that you should stay away from.
+Let’s get past the superhero reference with as little fandom as possible.
+This move has become a staple of many workout routines, but it’s also a move that you should avoid.

-Why you shouldn’t do it: Not only is this exercise bad for the back in that it compresses the nerves between the spine, but it has such a limited range of motion that you’re not fully engaging the intended muscles.
-The position (face down) that the superman exercise puts you in does not allow for much of an extension.
+Why you shouldn’t do it: This exercise is bad for the back because it compresses the nerves between the spine, and it has such a limited range of motion that you’re not fully engaging the intended muscles.
+The position (face down) the Superman exercise puts you in does not allow much extension.